Advance fares from London to Cambridge

-Cambridge has an amazing amount of attractions packed into its compact city centre, including a myriad choice of shops and eateries and a lively entertainment scene.
-There's also plenty of green space where you can take a break and watch the world go by.
+Cambridge has an amazing amount of attractions packed into a compact city centre, plus plenty of green space where you can take a break and watch the world go by.

 Known as the Arts Quarter because of its bohemian atmosphere, Bene’t Street has shops for fashion, ceramics, jewellery, second-hand books and more.